sanp/sanp.github.io.mkdocs/docs/2019/gitflow.md

 GitFlow is a basic `git` workflow created by Vincent Driessen and described in his blog post [here](https://nvie.com/posts/a-successful-git-branching-model).
-I've been using a modified version of GitFlow for a while now, and thought it would make a good first blog post.
+I've been using a modified version of GitFlow for a while now, and thought it would be a good thing to talk about here.

 In this post, I'm going to describe GitFlow and talk about a couple additional things I do when using it.